2007 Pendle Borough Council election: Background

 Before the election the Liberal Democrats had a majority on the council with 26 seats, compared to 13 for the Conservatives, 5 for Labour, 3 independents and 1 British National Party.
 There was also one vacant seat after a councillor, Mary Norcross, died in March 2007.
 The Liberal Democrat majority had been reduced since the 2006 election after 3 councillors left the party to become independents.

 17 seats were being contested in the election with the Liberal Democrats defending 8 seats, the Conservatives 6 and independents 3.
 There were a total of 64 candidates in the election, with the Liberal Democrats and Conservatives contesting every seat.
-Other parties contesting the election including Labour with 16 candidates, 6 from the British National Party, 3 Green Party and 2 United Kingdom Independence Party.
+Other parties contesting the election included Labour with 16 candidates, 6 from the British National Party, 3 Green Party and 2 United Kingdom Independence Party.
 There were also some independent candidates, with 3 being the sitting independent, formerly Liberal Democrat, councillors.

 Campaign

 Issues in the election included council tax, the environment, phone masts, refuse collection and regeneration.
 There was also controversy over the candidature of independent Ian Robinson in Waterside, after a Liberal Democrat councillor in the same ward signed his nomination papers.

 The election saw a drop of about 3% in the number of voters registered to vote by post to 7,562.